-At-risk adolescents participating in HALT are from area residential centers for treatment of substance abuse, behavioral and/or alienation problems.
+At-risk adolescents participating in HALT are from area residential centers for the treatment of substance or physical abuse, behavioral and/or alienation problems.
 They are selected by the staff of their agency to come to the HALT training site for the program.

-To date, H.A.L.T. has successfully worked with more than 1500 troubled teens, and each one of these young lives has been affected by their experience at H.A.L.T.
-More than 380 adult dogs have been rescued from euthanasia, obedience trained and successfully adopted.
+To date, H.A.L.T. has successfully worked with close to 1500 troubled teens, and each one of these young lives has been affected by their experience at H.A.L.T.
+Almost 400 adult dogs have been rescued from euthanasia, obedience trained and successfully adopted.

 EVALUATION OF BENEFITS: